-Welfare Fraud: Wife of Millionaire Lawyer Charged In Virginia
+Welfare Fraud: Wife Of Millionaire Lawyer Charged In Virginia

 Authorities apparently believe that husband, Fidelis Agbapuruonwu, a Nigerian immigrant who came here in 1993, has fled U.S. jurisdiction and may be in Africa.
 Attorney Agbapuruonwu was the recipient of a Paul and Daisy Soros scholarship to study law at Ohio State University, from which he graduated in 2002.
 Paul Soros is the older brother of billionaire George Soros who funds many liberal/progressive activist groups.

 The Above the Law website points out that $1.5 million is an unusually large pay envelope for a law firm associate (as per the lawyer’s LinkedIn profile).

 “Perhaps the $1.5 million was the cumulative total earned over the six-year period in which Helen allegedly collected benefits?”

 Stealing from American citizens – you gotta see this!https://t.co/T0faHO7gyY https://t.co/T0faHO7gyY